Homestead, Pennsylvania: Arts and culture

-Much of Homestead and some of the surrounding communities are listed on the National Register of Historic Places as the Homestead Historic District.
-This historic district encompasses the site of the Homestead Strike of 1892, when the Carnegie Steel Company, under the leadership of Henry Clay Frick, broke the Amalgamated Association of Iron and Steel Workers union.
+Much of Homestead and some of the surrounding communities are listed on the National Register of Historic Places as the Homestead Historic District, which encompasses the site of the Homestead Strike of 1892, when the Carnegie Steel Company, under the leadership of Henry Clay Frick, broke the Amalgamated Association of Iron and Steel Workers union.
 Of note is the Bost Building, a restored brick structure that served as headquarters for the strikers during the 1892 strike by workers at Carnegie Steel.
-The Bost Building, which was declared a National Landmark in 1999, and now houses a museum related to the Rivers of Steel National Heritage Area.
+The Bost Building was declared a national landmark in 1999 and now houses a museum related to the Rivers of Steel National Heritage Area.

 The Carnegie Library of Homestead was opened to the public in 1898.
 It was the sixth library commissioned by Andrew Carnegie in the U.S. and the seventh to open.
-It is the third oldest Carnegie library in continuous operation in its original structure in the U.S. after the Main Branch and Lawrenceville Branch of Pittsburgh.
+It is the third-oldest Carnegie library in continuous operation in its original structure in the U.S. after the Main Branch and Lawrenceville Branch of Pittsburgh.

-The historic St Nicholas Carpatho-Rusyn church, built in 1937, serves the local Rusyn community.
+The historic St Nicholas Carpatho-Rusyn Church, built in 1937, serves the local Rusyn community.
 Its domes were built using steel from local mills.

-In 2000, Continental Real Estate Companies opened The Waterfront, a super-regional open air shopping mall built on the former site of the Homestead Steel Works.
+In 2000, Continental Real Estate Companies opened The Waterfront, a super-regional open-air shopping mall built on the former site of the Homestead Steel Works.
 Most of the structures associated with the steel mills on this site were demolished during construction, although some of the brick stacks from the mill still stand.
-In addition, near the river is a former mill structure known as the Pump House which was restored by the developer.
+In addition near the river, a former mill structure known as the Pump House was restored by the developer.

-The Great Allegheny Passage, part of a shared-use path connecting Pittsburgh to Washington, D.C., runs through the borough parallel to the river.
+The Great Allegheny Passage, part of a shared-use path connecting Pittsburgh to Washington, DC, runs through the borough along the river.